ABOUT HOPE FOR THE SOLD

 We believe in the power of words.
 This drives us to create compelling resources to spread awareness, connect leaders, and inspire hope and action.
 Subscribe to our blog to receive regular updates, check out our film trailer, and learn more about current projects.

 Does Hope for the Sold rescue victims or provide aftercare?

 No. We are writers and story tellers, and have decided focus on raising awareness with excellence.
 However, there are other great organizations that are involved in rescue and/or aftercare.
 Here are some you should check out:

 What can I do?
 Does HFTS have volunteer or employment opportunities?

 You can bring awareness to your local community by hosting a screening of Red Light Green Light.

 We are also looking for volunteers that can help with graphic design and animation.
 If you have skills in one of these areas and would be willing to offer your time, please let us know!

-Can Jay and Michelle come to an event I am hosting?
+Can a Hope for the Sold representative come to an event I am hosting?